Fixed Rate Mortgage Ending: What You Need to Do (2025)

 If you’ve built up some savings or have extra cash, you could overpay your current mortgage to reduce the balance before switching to a new deal.
 This could lower your future repayments or even help you secure a better rate due to a lower LTV.

-Generally, the best interest rates are available to those with a higher LTV.
-You should be aiming to achieve over 40% equity in your property if you want to be eligible for the best deals when it comes time to remortgage.
+The best interest rates are available to those with lower LTV ratios – meaning more equity in your property.
+You should be aiming to achieve over 40% equity in your property if you want to be eligible for the best deals when it comes time to remortgage, with the very best rates typically reserved for those with 40% or more equity (60% LTV or lower).

 Good to know: